Aquarium filter setup

 Mechanical filtration need not be expensive by any means, in many cases, those expensive sponges that are designed to fit your filter won’t do as good a job as some of the cheaper options.

-This set of sponges cost (as I write this) £8.20, once cut to the correct size for your filter you will more than likely be left with more than one of each density to use.
+These sets of sponges cost (as I write this) £8.20 and £9.99 respectively, once cut to the correct size for your filter you may be left with more than one of each density to use.
 Bargain!

 Aquarium filter setup – Biological media

-Without Bio media, most fish tanks would be wiped out within a matter of days at best.
-So it is definitely worth investing in the best stuff.
+Without bio media, most fish tanks would be wiped out within a matter of days at best.
+Though sponge does offer space for bacterial colonisation too.
+However, it is definitely worth investing in some high quality, effective bio media.

 After mechanical filtration has occurred in your filter your water should be pretty free of debris.
 So now it is time to remove those toxins from the water.
-So, your next filter tray or two should contain Bio media.
+So, the rest of your filter trays should contain Bio media.

-There are millions of Bio medias available to choose from, so I couldn’t possibly talk through them all.
-Instead, I will tell you my top two which cover all the bases as far as I am concerned.
+There are millions of bio medias available to choose from, so I couldn’t possibly talk through them all.
+Instead, I will tell you my favourite which covers all the bases as far as I am concerned.

-Seachem Matrix is relatively inexpensive and you don’t need too much of it for it to be effective, based on Seachem’s guidelines.
+Seachem Matrix is relatively inexpensive and you don’t need too much of it for it to be effective to break down ammonia and nitrite.
 1 litre of Seachem Matrix costs just £16.99 and is enough to filter up to 800 litres of water.

 Seachem advises that it lasts forever and can be washed under the tap, due to its vast internal space where bacteria is safe from the tap water.
-Personally, I wouldn’t risk that though, and I would probably replace it every few years.
-But at £16.99 that isn’t too much of a problem.
+Personally, I wouldn’t risk that though, and I would probably replace it every few years as the pores can become blocked over time.
+But at £16.99 per litre that isn’t too much of a problem.

 Aquarium filter setup – Chemical filtration

 Chemical filtration isn’t always necessary in your aquarium filter. in fact, in a healthy aquarium, it isn’t necessary at all.
-However, if you do want to add some chemical filtration, such as activated carbon, then it can be added anywhere after the mechanical filtration.
-Personally, I would have it in the last tray that the water passes through.
+However, if you do want to add some chemical filtration then add it to your filter last.

 Aquarium filter setup – Extras